Cincinnati–Xavier rivalry

 The Cincinnati–Xavier rivalry is a college sports rivalry between the University of Cincinnati Bearcats and the Xavier University Musketeers.
 The two schools are separated by less than 3 mi in Cincinnati, making the archrivalry one of the closest major rivalries in the country.
 The rivalry dates to their first college football game between the teams in 1918.
 The first men's college basketball game was played in 1927, which has become the most famous sport in the rivalry, known as the Crosstown Shootout.
-National outlets cover the game each year, many considering that it is one of the fiercest rivalries in college basketball.
+National outlets cover the game each year, many considering it one of the fiercest rivalries in college basketball.
 The college football series would run until the Xavier Musketeers football ceased play after their final season in 1973.
 Many other sports at the universities, such as baseball, also face off annually.